open/close all folders

 - The Temmie, especially when they attack... by petting.

 - If you flee from a battle, your SOUL literally sprouts legs and walks away.
+Even funnier when people found out that the graphic's internally referred to as "heartgtfo" within the game.

 - During the Kickstarter campaign, Toby's rules for the NPC reward tier recommended that backers create a snail NPC because they are actually monsters in real life.